-With the holiday season behind us, it's time to file your Texas homestead exemption.
-Filing your homestead exemption is a great way to kick off the year since you can significantly reduce the taxes on your home.
-I've assembled all the information you need to know to submit your homestead exemption request to the local appraisal district in your area.
+Filing your Texas homestead exemption is a great way to kick off homeownership since you can significantly reduce the taxes on your home.
+I’ve assembled all the information you need to know to submit your homestead exemption request to the local appraisal district in your area.
+Note: If you’ve already filed for exemption, here’s how to check the status.

 What is the Homestead Exemption Application process?

-Do I have to reapply for the Texas Homestead Exemption each year?
-Once you are granted the exemption, you do not have to reapply for it annually unless the Appraisal District notifies you that a new application is required.
+- Once you are granted the exemption, you do not have to reapply for it annually unless the Appraisal District notifies you that a new application is required.
+This is rare so it’s unlikely.

-Disclaimer and Additional Information The information above is not to be considered tax advice, but is provided as a helpful reminder to our site visitors and clients.
-For the official rules and details on Texas Homestead Exemptions, see the Texas Homestead Exemption Application and visit the Texas Comptroller's website for additional information on Texas Homestead Exemptions.
+Disclaimer and Additional Information The information above is not to be considered tax advice but is provided as a helpful reminder.
+For the official rules and details on Texas Homestead Exemptions, visit the Texas Comptroller’s website for additional information on Texas Homestead Exemptions.